NIHR Academic Clinical Fellow (ACF)

 Courses and development

-In recognition of the major impact that genomics is expected to have on healthcare research and delivery in future, Imperial College aspires for all its clinical academics to lead the way by having an understanding of this area.
-Through the CATO our ACFs will be supported to undertake all or part of the new MSc in Genomic Medicine provided by Imperial College London.
-ACFs are expected to undertake at least two modules from the MSc during the course of their academic programme.
+In recognition of the major impact that genomics is expected to have on healthcare research and delivery in future, Imperial aspires for its clinical academic trainees to lead the way by having an understanding of this area.
+Through CATO ACFs can be supported to undertake all or part of the MSc in Genomic Medicine at Imperial College London via funding available in the NIHR Research Training Award.

 Support and resources